philip928lin/HydroCNHS/docs/_build/html/_sources/quickstart.rst.txt

 need to include this section.

 .. note::
-   ModelBuilder can help you to create an initial model template!
+   :ref:`ModelBuilder<Model builder>` can help you to create an initial model template!
 Check it out!

 ABM module(s)
 -------------------------
 Agent-based model (ABM) is an user-provided human model.
 HydroCNHS support multiple ABM modules to be used at a single simulation.
 In the ABM module, users have 100% of freedom to design agent class (e.g., irrigation diversion agent class, reservoir agent class, etc.); however, some input and output protocals have to be followed.
+Please visit
-Please visit Build ABM module for more detailed instructions.
+:ref:`How to build a ABM module?<How to build a ABM module?>` for more detailed instructions.

 .. note::
    If you only need a hydrological model and do not require any human components, then you can skip this ABM part!